Call for ‘radical government intervention’ with petrol set to hit 180p per litre

-Drivers are being warned that “frightening” petrol prices will exceed an average of 180p per litre this week.
+Drivers are being warned that “frightening” petrol prices will exceed an average of 180p per litre in the north and north-east this week.

 The RAC called for “radical government intervention” as figures from data firm Experian Catalist showed petrol prices soared by nearly 6p per litre at UK forecourts over the half-term school holiday.